In response to the zero-day vulnerability we fixed in November, I wrote the following:

 With few (now deprecated) exceptions, CLI commands work like before.

-This will allow you to disable the remoting mode for the CLI on the Jenkins master to prevent similar vulnerabilities in the future.
+This will allow you to disable the remoting mode for the CLI on the Jenkins controller to prevent similar vulnerabilities in the future.

 SSH-based CLI use should be unaffected by this change.
 Note that new Jenkins instances now start with the SSH server port disabled, and the configuration option for that was moved into Configure Global Security.